cosmos/gaia/docs/governance/best-practices.md

 **Why do it in stages?** It's a more conservative approach to save resources.
 The idea is to check in with key stakeholders at each stage before investing more resources into developing your proposal.

 In the first stage of this strategy, you should engage people (ideally experts) informally about your idea.
-You'll want to start with the minimal, critical components (name, value to cosmos hub, timeline, any funding needs) and check:
+You'll want to start with the minimal, critical components (name, value to Cosmos Hub, timeline, any funding needs) and check:
 - Does it make sense?
 - Are there critical flaws?
-- Does it need to be reconsidered?
+- How will this affect other projects or properties of the Hub?

 You should be enagaging with key stakeholders (e.g., a large validator operator) with a few short sentences to measure their support.
 Here's an example: